-11. According to IRU, 47 per cent of loss that happened between 2013 and 2014 was due to the reduction of trade between the Russian Federation and Ukraine.
-Another 15 per cent loss was the result of Turkish transport operators stopping to use the TIR system.
-Another big decline happened between the years 2016 and 2017 where 49 per cent was due to a decreased use of TIR system by Turkish transport operators and a further reduction of trade between the Russian Federation and Ukraine.
+11. According to IRU and based only on statistics and not any reasons behind them, 47 per cent of loss that happened between 2013 and 2014 was due to a lower issuance of TIR Carnets from Ukraine and the Russian Federation.
+Another 15 per cent was due to a lower issuance of TIR Carnets to Turkish transport operators.
+Furthermore, another big decline happened between the years 2016 and 2017 where 49 per cent less TIR Carnets were issued in the Russian Federation and Ukraine.